Eddie Kuzma: Biography

-Kuzma died in October 1996 of kidney failure in Tigard, Oregon, at the age of 85.
+Kuzma died on October 12, 1996 of kidney failure in Tigard, Oregon, at the age of 85.
 In 2003, he was posthumously honored in the Indianapolis Motor Speedway Museum.

 Select Indianapolis 500 results

 Kuzma cars competed in the FIA World Championship (Indianapolis 500 only) from 1951 to 1960.
 They won the 1952 Indianapolis 500 with Troy Ruttman.

 Note: all cars were fitted with Offenhauser engines.